-The intent of the appeals process is to provide an avenue for resolving any procedural issues surrounding the initial peer review of an application.
+The appeals process is designed to resolve procedural issues surrounding the initial peer review of an application.
 The appeals process is used when the issue cannot be resolved administratively.
-Additional information on the appeals of initial scientific review can be found in the NIH Guide Notices NOT-97-232: Appeals of Initial Scientific Peer Review, NOT-OD-11-064: Appeals of NIH Peer Review, NOT-OD-11-101: Resubmission of Applications with Pending Appeals of NIH Initial Peer Review.
+Additional information on the appeals of initial review can be found in the NIH Guide Notices NOT-97-232: Appeals of Initial Scientific Peer Review, NOT-OD-11-064: Appeals of NIH Peer Review, and NOT-OD-11-101: Resubmission of Applications with Pending Appeals of NIH Initial Peer Review.

 An applicant who is concerned about any procedural aspect of the completed initial peer review of an application should first consider the comments in the summary statement and then contact the appropriate NHLBI Program Official (PO).
 The PO may answer questions about the summary statement and review outcome as well as provide guidance to the applicant.